esimmons1/HugeRats/README.md

 - This isn’t exactly science, but it *is* a decent way to visualize basic evolutionary pressure and selection.
 - If your rats aren't hitting the goal, try cranking up the mutation range or increasing litter size.

+---
 As per usual, if you're going to steal or use it at least credit me please.
+Thank you for reading and have a nice day.